-Michael G. Seamans is an award-winning photojournalist and Pulitzer Center on Crisis Reporting grantee whose work has been recognized by the Society of Environmental Journalists, Society for Advancing Editing and Writing, National Press Photographer’s Association, Colorado Press Association, Colorado Associated Press Editors and Reporters, and the Maine Press Association.
+Michael G. Seamans is an award-winning photojournalist and Pulitzer Center on Crisis Reporting grantee whose work has been recognized by the National Press Photographer's Association being named the NPPA New England Region Photographer of the Year.
+Seamans' work has also been recognized by the Society of Environmental Journalists, Society for Advancing Editing and Writing, Colorado Press Association, Colorado Associated Press Editors and Reporters, and the Maine Press Association.
 His work has appeared on the Weather Channel, The New York Times, USA Today, The Atlantic Online, Daily Mail London, and many other publications worldwide.
 Mike’s professional photojournalism career has brought him from the front lines of the Ebola epidemic in Sierra Leone to the steep rock and ice of the Moose’s Tooth in the Alaska Range.
 His documentary work has covered issues ranging from poverty and terminal illness to high angle adventure projects in the world of climbing and mountaineering.
 Mike is currently on staff at the Morning Sentinel and Kennebec Journal and has interned at newspapers The Advocate, Baton Rouge, La., the Jackson Hole News & Guide, Wyo., and worked as a staff photojournalist at the Fort Collins Coloradoan.

 2018 NPPA New England Region Photographer of the Year

 2018 Society of Environmental Journalist, Outstanding Feature Lobster Prince

 2018 SABEW Feature for Weather Channel on Climate Change, Honorable Mention